spacemeshos/go-spacecraft/docs/devnet.md

 ### Authentication

 First you need to set up authentication to GCP.
-Download spacecraft-id-f8aeb7a6d337.json from 1password and place it in ~ and then set the following ENVs:

 ```
 export SPACECRAFT_GCP_PROJECT=spacecraft-id